vuejs/docs/src/guide/components/events.md

 ## Emitting and Listening to Events

-A component can emit custom events directly in template expressions (e.g. in a `v-on` handler) using the built-in `$emit` function:
+A component can emit custom events directly in template expressions (e.g. in a `v-on` handler) using the built-in `$emit` method:

 ```vue-html
 <!-- MyComponent -->